-An important property of blood is its degree of acidity or alkalinity.
+An important part of being healthy is for the blood to maintain a normal degree of acidity or alkalinity.
 The acidity or alkalinity of any solution, including blood, is indicated on the pH scale.
 The pH scale, ranges from 0 (strongly acidic) to 14 (strongly basic or alkaline).
 A pH of 7.0, in the middle of this scale, is neutral.
 Blood is normally slightly basic, with a normal pH range of about 7.35 to 7.45.
 Usually the body maintains the pH of blood close to 7.40.

 A doctor evaluates a person's acid-base balance by measuring the pH and levels of carbon dioxide (an acid) and bicarbonate (a base) in the blood.